Fermion quadrature bases for Wigner functionals

-A functional Moyal formulation with fermionic Wigner functionals is frustrated by the fact that the fermionic analogue of the bosonic quadrature operators (i.e., the Majorana operators) do not share the properties of their bosonic equivalents: they do not commute with themselves.
-More importantly, their eigenspaces behave differently from those of the bosonic quadrature operators.
-Here, we consider a set of fermionic Bogoliubov operators, instead of the Majorana operators.
-It is shown that they behave more closely to the bosonic quadrature operators and therefore serve as a preparation for the development of a fermionic Wigner functional Moyal formalism.
-These fermionic Bogoliubov operators consist of linear combinations of ladder operators together with a spin transformation.
-We obtain their eigenstates and compute the inner products among these eigenstates.
+The fact that such operators are not Hermitian may seem to indicate that they are not valid candidates for quadrature operators.
+However, the inner products among their eigenstates reveal an interesting twist.
 The results are surprising in that the dual space of these states do not follow from the usual Hermitian adjoint.
-Instead, it requires a spin transformation in addition to the Hermitian adjoint, which we call a {\em fermionic adjoint}.
-It follows that the set of fermionic Bogoliubov operators are self-adjoint with respect to this fermionic adjoint.
+Instead, it requires a spin transformation in addition to the Hermitian adjoint.
+We call it the {\em fermionic adjoint}.
+It is found that the special set of fermion quadrature operators are selfadjoint with respect to the fermionic adjoint.
+As a result, the eigenvalues of these fermion quadrature operators are not real valued.
+Instead, they are {\em fermionic selfconjugate}.
+Their eigenstates thus represent fermion quadrature bases that are analogues to their bosonic equivalents.

-After identifying suitable fermionic quadrature bases, we proceed to formulate the fermionic Wigner functional theory.
-It is shown that the Weyl transformation for the Wigner functionals allows transformations between fermionic density operators and Grassmann Wigner functionals.
-The Moyal star product is also derived allowing quantum operations to be represented purely in terms of fermionic Wigner functionals.